 There is really no answer.
 In most cases, debris rotting caused these sinkholes.
 Basically the rate of decay for any given material is the determining factor.
 Other factors like weather, climate, and land disturbance can alter the decay rate by speeding it up or slowing it down.
 Some sinkholes seem to appear overnight while some sinkholes seem to take years upon years to form.
 Think of the decaying debris as a buried artifact to better understand why sinkholes can appear literally over night.
 You have your "artifact" AKA sinkhole debris that has been buried and is tucked away and nestled underground in your yard.
 The debris is sealed and cut off from the outside air, moisture, ect. as the dirt protects it.
 Now lets say an animal starts tunneling and makes a tunnel to this debris or the land is disturbed and bingo.. a hole has been made that air can now reach this debris, along with other elements like moisture.
 Once air and or moisture hits the sinkhole debris, it decays at a much faster rate, just like with artifacts that are unearthed.
 Please keep in mind that there are many other causes for decay and decay rates, this was just an example of why sometimes they can appear over night.
 Another factor to consider on sinkhole decay rates too is if the sinkhole was man made or naturally forming.

 GEORGIA SINKHOLE LAWS

 A common sinkhole misconception is that burying debris during or after construction by a contractor is illegal.
 As of 1991, Georgia Real Estate laws changed to try to protect the homeowner.
 Buried debris or trash pits, must be disclosed when buying/selling of a home.
-It should be identified on the home's platt as a part of this disclosure.
+It should be identified on the home's plat as a part of this disclosure.
 Homeowners that know they have a sinkhole can also be held at fault if they sale a home and do not disclose it to the new buyers.